 How Do They Cope

 INFPs often try not to let these jealous feelings overtake them, so they attempt to hide them from others.
-They don’t want people to get upset with them for feeling a certain way, especially if they have had negative reactions for it before.
-INFPs want to avoid being viewed as someone who is constantly jealous of those they love, and so they will likely attempt to seem comfortable and laid-back about the situation.
-Instead of showing their jealousy they attempt to avoid it or push it aside, which isn’t the most useful choice for the INFP.
+They don’t want people to get upset with them for feeling a certain way, especially if they have had negative reactions to it before.
+INFPs want to avoid being viewed as someone who is constantly jealous of those they love, so they will likely attempt to seem comfortable and laid-back about the situation.
+Instead of showing their jealousy, they attempt to avoid it or push it aside, which isn’t the most useful choice for the INFP.
 They do this because they don’t want to upset others or make it seem like they are being irrational.
-INFPs don’t enjoy making other people feel uncomfortable, and so there are times when they might attempt to avoid the negative or the sense of discord.
+INFPs don’t enjoy making other people feel uncomfortable, so there are times when they might attempt to avoid the negative or the sense of discord.

 Read More About the INFP: